Rascal Flatts: Artistry

-Rascal Flatts' music is defined primarily by country pop influences as well as their distinct vocal harmonies.
-Though the band is a vocal group, DeMarcus and Rooney have played bass and lead guitar on the majority of the band's studio albums.
-While the band's contemporaries, namely Tim McGraw and Kenny Chesney, originally incorporated a more neotraditional country approach to their sound, Rascal Flatts employed a crossover-friendly country pop sound as early as their debut album.
+Rascal Flatts' music is defined primarily by country pop influences, as well as their distinct vocal harmonies.
+Though the band is a vocal group, DeMarcus and Rooney have played bass and lead guitar on most of the band's catalog.
+While the band's contemporaries, namely Tim McGraw and Chesney, originally incorporated a more neotraditional country approach to their sound, Rascal Flatts employed a crossover-friendly country pop sound as early as their debut album.
 This led to them often being derided as a country boy band, the genre's response to the wave of success seen by acts such as NSYNC and the Backstreet Boys.
 Brian Mansfield of USA Today felt "Rascal Flatts—with clean-cut looks, showy vocals and pop-influenced arrangements—quickly found fans, as well as detractors willing to lump them with the boy-band knockoffs."
 DeMarcus recalled, "Randy Owen from Alabama grabbed me by the shoulders at the CMA Awards in New York.
 He said, 'I'm not going to BS you, buddy.
 Nobody likes you.
 Everybody hates you.
 You're just taking over the spot we were in 20 years ago.'"
 Rooney recalled hearing the Dixie Chicks on the radio for the first time in 1997, saying, "I remember thinking, now here's a trio of girls who are incredible.
 They should come out with a trio of boys."

 The band has cited Alabama, the Eagles, Shenandoah, George Jones, Earl Thomas Conley, Keith Whitley, Stevie Wonder, Eric Clapton, Merle Haggard, Johnny Cash, Jeff Beck and Vince Gill as being among their most prominent musical influences.
 LeVox told Billboard: "Alabama was huge for us—the songs that they chose and the harmonies.
 Shenandoah—[lead singer] Marty Raybon, to this day, is the finest country singer on the planet.
 Shenandoah had a huge impact on me.
-Of course, George Jones and Earl Thomas Conley — just the tone of their voices and songs they've recorded.
+Of course, George Jones and Earl Thomas Conley—just the tone of their voices and songs they've recorded.
 Keith Whitley and Stevie Wonder, too.
 [Stevie] is one of the best singers on the planet."
 Rooney said, "Being a guitar player... people like Eric Clapton.
 I love Jeff Beck's playing and Chet Atkins and Vince Gill, those styles.
 I love technical players like Steve Vai and Larry Carlton.
 [I am a] huge Brent Mason fan.
 Dann Huff is one of my heroes, too.
 He always has been.
 He can do it all, the rock stuff, he can blues it up, too, and he can do some country chicken pickin', which I think is incredible."
 DeMarcus said, "Some of my biggest commercial musical influences would be people like Merle Haggard, George Jones, of course, Johnny Cash.
 People that wrote and sang their own stuff, I really admired.
 I was an '80s child, so I grew up loving all kinds of '80s rock.
 I like R&B, too."

 Among the artists who claim the group as an influence on their own music are Hunter Hayes and Dan + Shay.